JFlem462/JFlem462/README.md

 - **Cryptography & Number Theory**
   Built a Python implementation of the **ElGamal Encryption method**, strengthening my understanding of secure communication protocols.
-  Your CV states you *“developed a Python program using NumPy to encrypt messages via the ElGamal Encryption method.”*

 - [Algorithmic Problem Solving](https://github.com/JFlem462/wordle-solver-entropy)
   Designed a **Wordle solver using Shannon entropy**, achieving over 90% success within five guesses.